vekatze/neut/book/src/statements.md

 A function with the same name can't be defined in the same file.

-All tail-recursive calls in Neut are optimized into loops (thanks to the geniuses on the LLVM team).
+All tail-recursive calls in Neut are optimized into loops.

 Note that statements are order-sensitive as in F#.
 Thus, the following code results in an error: